Juliet-Simpson/Custom-Cupboards/README.md

 ### Left to implement

-* Update dimensions of a unit in the cart.
+* Update dimensions of an item in the cart.

+* django-address: Would be nice to use to auto comple addresses